vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 nebula> :sleep N
 ```

-## Disconnect Nebula Console from Nebula Graph
+## Disconnect Nebula Console from NebulaGraph

-You can use `:EXIT` or `:QUIT` to disconnect from Nebula Graph.
+You can use `:EXIT` or `:QUIT` to disconnect from NebulaGraph.
 For convenience, Nebula Console supports using these commands in lower case without the colon (":"), such as `quit`.

 ```ngql
 nebula> :QUIT